 Where does your radio story take place?
-Find the answer to the question you selected for that location (i.e. If your radio story takes place in New Orleans, select "Louisiana" for the state and "Orleans Parish" for the county).
+Find the answer to the question you selected for that location (e.g., If your radio story takes place in New Orleans, select "Louisiana" for the state and "Orleans Parish" for the county.
+If your story is about the state of Michigan more broadly, just select "Michigan" for the state and do not select anything for the county).